 Having said that, demonic activity is usually psychological in the form of temptations.
 They can put images in your mind, suggest bad ideas, or even play out an entire scenario that leads to you “making up your mind” to proceed with a particular sinful action.

 When you notice this, the best thing to do is to immediately make the sign of the cross over yourself and ask the Blood of Jesus to cover you.
 It’s as simple as saying, “Blood of Jesus, cover me.”

-That gives you instant spiritual power, stops the diabolic attack in its tracks, and allows you to make your next 2 moves.
+That always gives you instant spiritual power, stops the diabolic attack in its tracks, and gives you the opportunity to make your next 2 moves.

-Avoiding the near occasions of sin cannot be overemphasized!
+Avoiding the near occasions of sin cannot be overemphasised!

 Ave, María, grátia plena,